simpleweb/romulus-cli/README.md

 community driven packages
 - [Structure](#structure) - provides a sensible structure to your applications that helps bring consitency within your team or just between your own applications.
+- [Scaffolding](#documentation) - makes it easy to scaffold new components, reducers and scenes that follow the same style and structure

 ## Installation